 The representativity of the a.s.r. day rates is validated on a monthly basis with reference to the average top 10 lowest day rates as observed in the market.
 In case the a.s.r. day rates are outside the predetermined bandwidth compared to the average day rates, these former will be adjusted in accordance with a fixed margin or surcharge.

 For mortgages with payment arrears in excess of 90 days a provision is made amounting to the expected loss which will be deducted from the fair value of mortgages.
-The calculation of the expected loss is mainly based on the difference between the residual debt and the underlying market value of the collateral.

 Cash